t-jor/diagnosis-medication-audit/docs/TECHNICAL_README.md

-# Technical Documentation – HealthTail Diagnoses & Medication Audit
+# Technical Documentation – HealthTail Case Study

 This technical documentation explains the end-to-end BigQuery pipeline used to transform raw veterinary clinic data into analytics-ready tables consumed by the Looker Studio dashboard.